Things have changed in London as everywhere.

 Nocturne, 1875-1880; oil on canvas.
 James McNeil Whistler, 1834-1903, American.
 Philadelphia Museum of Art

 Opportunities for a large diversity of people were certainly not as available as they are now because the country was in economic doldrums; and paralyzed by class/race far more than now.
-Difficult to believe because there remains deep poverty in Britain and class remains a killer of souls and Islam the latest battleground for race war.
+Difficult to believe because there remains deep poverty in Britain and class remains a killer of souls and black and brown skin still a reason to discriminate and Islam the latest battleground for race war.

 London was the place of my political, intellectual and aesthetic education: vast histories became available to me and particularly of the multi-century movement of people towards their freedom and equality of access to the goodies and of the Irish towards their political independence.
 Towards, I say because these remain incomplete.
 The history of the movement of British colonies towards their independence was not available to us until many years later.